RaiderxD404/SaturnSwapperGuide/README.md

 ## Swapper not opening

-If the swapper does not open, chances are that you have not downloaded the prerequisites that are:
+If the swapper doesn't open, chances are that you have not downloaded the prerequisites that are:
 [.NET 6](http://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.1-windows-x64-installer ".NET 6.0")
 [.NET 6 SDK](http://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.201-windows-x64-installer ".NET 6.0 SDK")
 [WebView 2 (Comes with Windows 11)](https://go.microsoft.com/fwlink/p/?LinkId=2124703 "WebView (Comes with Windows 11)")